calum74/mandelbrot-qt/README.md

 [![CMake on multiple platforms](https://github.com/calum74/mandelbrot-qt/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/calum74/mandelbrot-qt/actions/workflows/cmake-multi-platform.yml)

-*Insert picture here*

 MandelbrotQt is a desktop application to explore the Mandelbrot set.
-If you just want to look at fractals, go to the Downloads section.
+If you just want to look at fractals, go to the [releases](https://github.com/calum74/mandelbrot-qt/releases) page.

-I wrote it because there didn't seem to be many good options for MacOS, and also because it's a fun learning experience.

 ## Running the software

-To install binaries for your plaform, just go to the relevant [releases] page.
+To install binaries for your plaform, just go to the [releases](https://github.com/calum74/mandelbrot-qt/releases) page.
 MandelbrotQt has binaries for MacOS, Windows, and Linux.

+## How to use it

+You will be presented with a view of the Mandelbrot set.
+You can navigate around this image by zooming using the mouse wheel (or touchpad), and you can pan/scroll by dragging the mouse.
+You can go very "deep", up to around 10e-300, and high "depth" of over 1 million iterations.

+There will be some regions will will take longer to render, and this is generally caused by a high number of iterations, or in areas are highly complex and close to black regions.
+This is not a bug.

+The menus contain other useful options:

+* `R` to recolour the palette, if you want to see the image using different colours, or if the current colour scheme does not work well.
+* To save an image, use copy and paste.
+(Image export option might be implemented in version 2 if there is sufficient interest.)
+* Other Mandelbrot-based fractals.

+## What is a Mandelbrot set?

+In brief, the Mandelbrot set is a type of "fractal", a mathematical object of unlimited complexity.
+The Mandelbrot set is a particularly interesting and beautiful fractal, and is in my opinion unrivalled.

+## What to do

+- Find minibrots - minature Mandelbrot sets embedded in the original image.
+There are an unlimited number of these.
+To find minibrots, observe an area with a rotational symmetry, which as you zoom in will resemble a cross, star, and circle.
+Carry on zooming right to the center.
+- What is the smallest minibrot you can find?
+- Make sure to explore all the different regions.

 ## Building the software

 Trying to build anything with Qt is an utterly miserable and demoralising experience.
-May the trolls see the sunlight.

 On Linux: